 - If you were originally licensed before December 1, 2017: the PA Real Estate Commission has mandated a Required Course for the the 2018-2020 period.
 At least 1.5 hours of the required 14 hours must be in the topic of Property Management as a real estate licensee and at least 2 hours must be in the topic of Advertising.
 You may take elective CE courses or a broker course to complete the remainder of your course work.

 - If you were originally licensed after December 1, 2017, you need to complete the 14 hours of "new licensee" continuing education (General Module and Residential Module).

 The PA Real Estate Commission requires all salespersons taking continuing education for the first time ("New Licensees") to complete the 7-Hour General Module ("The Big Picture") as well as your choice of either the 7-Hour Residential Module ("Gaining Insight of the Residential Market") or a 7-Hour Commercial Module.
 Other CE and Broker Classes will not satisfy the CE commitment for new real estate licensees for May 2020.

-Any Salesperson licensed after December 1, 2019 is NOT required to take continuing education prior to renewing their license by May 31, 2020.
+Any Salesperson licensed on or after December 1, 2019 is NOT required to take continuing education prior to renewing their license by May 31, 2020.
 For the subsequent renewal period, you will need to follow the guidelines for completing continuing education for the first time.